Academic Advice FAQ

 Careful academic planning is an important part of the degree process.

-What can the Senior Academic Advisor help me with?
+What can the academic advisor help me with?

 - Course selection